Parent Trap III: Continuity

-In The Parent Trap II, Sharon Ferris married Bill Grand (Tom Skerritt), creating a family with their daughters, Nikki Ferris (Carrie Kei Heim) and Mary Grand (Bridgette Andersen).
-Susan was married to Brian Carey (Alex Harvey).
-They divorced prior to the events of Parent Trap III, and Susan reverted to using her maiden name, Evers.
+In The Parent Trap II, Sharon Ferris married Bill Grand (Tom Skerritt), creating a family with their respective daughters, Nicole a.k.a.
+"Nikki" (Carrie Kei Heim in her final role before retiring) and Mary (Bridgette Andersen), while Susan was married to Brian Carey (Alex Harvey), but divorced prior to the events of Parent Trap III and Susan reverted to using her maiden name, Evers.